chrisgrieser/nvim-alt-substitute/README.md

 }
 ```

-Note that any regex flavor other than `"lua"` requires the respective language support to be installed on your machine. `"javascript"`, for instance, requires `node`.
+Note that any regex flavor other than `lua` requires the respective language support to be installed on your machine. `javascript`, for instance, requires `node`.

 ## Supported Regex Flavors